Abhimanyu-0/Seminal-DL-papers-implementations-/README.md

-Pytorch implementation of the AlexNet architecture
+pytorch implementation of the AlexNet architecture

 I could not find the imagenet dataset to test the model.
 Will update repo when I do